Why are migrants in small boats a heated issue in the UK?

 The United Nations refugee agency says the bill amounts to an “asylum ban” and is a clear breach of the U.N. refugee convention.
 The U.K. government acknowledges the bill may break Britain’s international human rights commitments, and says it expects legal challenges.

 The British government says the country’s asylum system has been “overwhelmed” by the small-boat arrivals.
+Braverman, who has called the arrivals an “invasion,” said Tuesday that “the law-abiding patriotic majority have said: Enough is enough.”

+Her words have been criticized as inflammatory.
+BBC soccer pundit Gary Lineker drew a mix of praise and criticism for saying some of the government’s language was “not dissimilar to that used by Germany in the 30s.”

-But critics blame a bureaucratic and cumbersome asylum system, exacerbated by the pandemic, that has amassed a backlog of 160,000 applications.
+Critics say the asylum system is creaking because cumbersome bureaucracy, exacerbated by the pandemic, has created a big backlog in applications.

-Brexit has also played a role: it has made it harder for Britain to send migrants to other European countries and has cut off U.K. access to some EU-wide information databases.

 The government has vowed to push the bill into law, saying the British public wants to see tough action.
 “Stopping the boats is not just my priority, it is the people’s priority,” Prime Minister Rishi Sunak said Wednesday.